stang10/CMSC701_HW2/README.md

 # CMSC701_HW2

 This project was written in the C++ programming language.
+The project is found at: https://github.com/stang10/CMSC701_HW2.

 For this project, I have made use of the Succinct Data Structure Library 2.0 (sdsl-lite) found [here](https://github.com/simongog/sdsl-lite).
 Since there is already a github repository for the sdsl-lite library, I was unable to add it to my own repository.
 As such, you will need download the sdsl-lite library for yourself.